ManavalanG/mana_random_notes/docs/bioinformatics.md

 Tool [FastQValidator](https://genome.sph.umich.edu/wiki/FastQValidator)

-Note:
+!!! warning
       Installation of release version `0.1.1a` resulted in error, and it was resolved based on [solution here](https://vcru.wisc.edu/simonlab/bioinformatics/programs/install/fastqvalidator.htm).
 In short, `libStatGen` supplied was out of date, and was obtained directly from its source.

 ```sh
 rm libStatGen -r